Skip to Content

 I painted the bottom half one color and the top half a contrasting color.

 I used French Linen for the bottom half and Old White for the top half.
-These Annie Sloan Chalk paints were some I had on hand and made the project more cost-effective.
-You can learn from this tutorial how to use chalk paint.
+These Annie Sloan Chalk paints were some I had on hand, making the project more cost-effective.
+This tutorial teaches you how to use chalk paint.

-The existing cabinet has a slick surface, and chalk paint does stick to this surface well.
+The existing cabinet’s surface is slick, and chalk paint sticks well to it.
 I listed a Rust-oleum brand that is easy to find above.

 Wax chalk paint on cabinet.